 You may also want to keep your milk from burning by using an aluminum foil lid or an ovenproof bowl that has a tight-fitting lid on top of it.

 Drinking burnt milk is not in any way harmful.
 However, the burning smell can leave a bad taste in your mouth.

 How hot can milk get before it burns?

 Milk scalds at 170 degrees Fahrenheit.

 What happens when you overheat milk?

 When you overheat milk as high, lactose reacts with proteins and forms a brown side product and undesirable aroma.
 Fats become involved in oxidation reactions that create an unpleasant flavor.
 In short, you get scorched milk.

 Generally, milk is one of the most common food items that end up stuck in the toaster.
 That’s because milk boils at 212°F, which is why you want to keep your milk chilled when cooking it.
 When you pour regular milk into a pan, the temperature can reach 212°F immediately and cause the milk to start heating up.

 The solution is simple: Pour cold milk into hot pans.
 This will lower the temperature of both ingredients so that they don’t come in contact with each other.
 However, what happens when you can’t avoid burnt milk on your stovetop?

-Don’t fret—in the event that your milk or other food item spills on your stove or another cooking surface, there is still hope in salvaging the situation and saving your stovetop.
+Don’t fret—if your milk or other food item spills on your stove or another cooking surface, there is still hope in salvaging the situation and saving your stovetop.